 Toyota’s Tundra has come a long way since its 1999-debut as a rather pedestrian looking also-ran; the Tundra is now a stylish full-size truck model in its third generation.
-Unlike some American brands, the Tundra is manufactured right here in Texas, U.S. of A. Right now Toyota is pushing a number of incentives to move unsold 2023 models of the Tundra.
-You just might be able to get an amazing price on a brand new full size truck.
+Unlike some American brands, the Tundra is manufactured right here in Texas, U.S. of A. Right now Toyota has a number of excellent incentives on the Tundra.
+See why this full size F-150 alternative continues to be a competitive option in a crowded segment.

 All new for the 2022 model year, the Tundra is a formidable full-size truck, putting a Japanese spin on an American classic formula.
 Having debuted in 1999, the Tundra is now in its handsome third generation.
 It’s twin turbo V6 serves up 348 to 389 horsepower as well as an i-FORCE MAX hybrid version with 437 horsepower and a staggering 583 lb-ft of torque.